fluree/docs.flur.ee/content/using_from_app.md

 Main transaction interface for FlureeQL.
 Post a JSON array/vector that contains entity maps to create, update, upsert or delete.

-Each map requires and `_id` as specified below along with key/value pairs containing the attributes and values you wish to modify.
+Each map requires an `_id` as specified below along with key/value pairs containing the attributes and values you wish to modify.
 An `_action` key is always included, but typically inferred and thus optional for most operations.

 Key | Type | Description
 -- | -- | --